 The coronavirus pandemic is a challenging time for everyone, including for fleet managers.
-At LeasePlan, we hope that this advice will help you to take decisive action so that you can continue to manage your fleet as effectively as possible under the circumstances.
+At LeasePlan, we hope that this advice will help you to take decisive action so that you can continue to manage your fleet as effectively as possible under the circumstances. easePlan white paper march 2020

 Postpone non-essential activities, including travel and routine maintenance.
 Do not place new vehicle orders.
 Extend existing agreements.
 Make optimal use of surplus vehicles in your fleet.
-If extra vehicles really are needed, choose a flexible mobility solution such as a short lease.
+If extra vehicles really are needed, choose a flexible mobility solution such as a used-car lease, short lease or rental vehicles.

 These measures will help us all to stay as safe and as mobile as possible.
-Contact LeasePlan to discuss the options in more detail.
+Contact LeasePlan to discuss the options in more detail. contact